Everything You Need to Know About 3 Week Old Kittens

 Another IMPORTANT!
 IMPORTANT! thing you should know about the litter box is that kittens cannot use clumping litter at this point.
 Kittens are like babies where they want to put nearly everything in their mouth.
 If your kitten eats clumping litter, it could cause bowel obstructions and serious harms to your already sensitive kitten.
 You want to get a non-clumping litter, like this one that I use.
 You will want to change this out a little more often than clumping litter to keep if clean, but I think your kitten’s health is worth it.

-If you find a three-week-old kitten, try your best to find the mother.
+If you find three week old kittens, try your best to find the mother cat.
 Kittens this young desperately need their mother to help them get big and strong.
 However, if no mother is found, that is not a death sentence to your kitty.
 Educate yourself, get the supplies you need, and become the kitty mother of the world!
+Now you know how to take care of three week old kittens!